Groovbox/pyAMLL/README.md

-# PyTTML
+# pyAMLL

-Pyttml is a tool that can be used to manually sync up lyrics of a song to its timestamps (down to the syllable).
+pyAMLL is a tool that can be used to manually sync up lyrics of a song to its timestamps (down to the syllable).

 The main source of inspiration comes from Apple Music with their syllable-synced lyrics.
 The end goal is to make a tool that generates file that are compliant with another tool by @Steve-Xmh - [amll-ttml-tool](https://github.com/Steve-xmh/amll-ttml-tool).